Committee Members Present

 Call To Order

-The Public Policy Committee convened on Thursday, May 7, 2015, in Limestone Room 2 at the Marriott Austin South, Austin, Texas 78745.
-Public Policy Committee Chair Lora Taylor called those present to order at 2:55 p.m.
+The Public Policy Committee convened on Thursday, May 4, 2017 in Ames Room at the Sheraton Georgetown Texas Hotel and Conference Center, 1101 Woodlawn Avenue, Georgetown, TX 78628.
+Public Policy Committee Chair Lora Taylor called those present to order at 2:00 p.m.

-Chair Taylor asked the Committee members, staff, and guests to introduce themselves and to share which public policy or legislation would dramatically impact their life if it became law.
+Chair Taylor asked the Committee members, staff, and guests to introduce themselves and share their plans for the summer.

 No public comments were offered to the Committee.

-The Committee reviewed the minutes from the February 6, 2015, Public Policy Committee meeting.
+The Committee reviewed the minutes from the February 10, 2017 Public Policy Committee meeting.
+No additions or corrections were noted.

-MOTION: To approve the minutes of the February 6, 2015, Public Policy Committee meeting, as presented.
+MOTION: To approve the minutes of the February 10, 2017 Public Policy Committee meeting.

 The motion passed unanimously.